hyunjinkim-developer/clueless-team-alpha/README.md

 - Logout
   - Logging out deactivates the player's game instance.

-### Chatting
+### In-Game Chat

-- Chat function that allows players to coordinate and decide when to start the game.
+- Players can communicate via the built-in chat to coordinate and decide when to start the game.
+- Once a player joins, they can send messages that are broadcast to all other players in the game.
+- Tested across mutiple devices and browsers:
+  - MacBook (Safari)
+  - MacBook (Firefox)
+  - iPad (Chrome)
+  - Windows (Edge)

-- Instantly broadcast
+  - iPhone (Safari)

 ### Lobby: